When B2B software company MailShake decided to dive into content marketing, they knew they wanted to go big.

 When it comes to content, the default format is often written.
 Blogs and white papers tend to rule the day.

-However, 51% of marketing professionals worldwide say video content offers the highest ROI.
+However, 51 percent of marketing professionals worldwide say video content offers the highest ROI.

-And, according to the Aberdeen Group, marketers who create video content earn an average of 66% more leads per year.
+And, according to the Aberdeen Group, marketers who create video content earn an average of 66 percent more leads per year.

 Why?
 Reading does not indicate a high level of interest.

 Reading a blog on how to analyze my social media data only takes a few minutes; the investment is low and so, often, is the level of interest.

 And while you can track stats like downloads, page visits, and time on page, there is no real way to tell if written content was consumed.

 Video and webinar content, however, indicate a higher level of interest.
 It requires a longer time commitment, and it is easier to track how much of a video someone watches.

 Which makes video leads more valuable.